johnwason/tesseract_viewer_python/README.md

 Now point a web browser to `http://localhost:8000`

+A pregenerated scene can be found here: https://johnwason.github.io/tesseract_viewer_python_example1/ This URL will display the robot trajectory animation in a web browser without installing any files.

 ## Oculus Quest

 Thanks to the WebVR/WebXR support in Babylon.js, the viewer can be used with VR headsets including Oculus Quest.
 Using the [Firefox Reality](https://www.oculus.com/experiences/quest/2180252408763702/?locale=en_US) browser on the Oculus Quest, navigate to the viewer address.
 An example address would be `http://192.168.1.22:8000`.
 Substite 192.168.1.22 for your computer's IP address.
 Once on the viewer page, a goggles symbol should be visible on the lower right of the page.
 Clock the goggle symbol to enter VR.